-BBSHAPE

-A parameter to select the radial density shape of the opposite beam (default: 1)
+BBSHAPE A parameter to select the radial density shape of the opposite beam (default: 1)

 - BBSHAPE=1: Gaussian shape (default).
 SIGX, SIGY are the standard deviations in horizontal and vertical directions.
-WIDTH is ignored. - BBSHAPE=2: trapezoidal shape (see fig.10.2).
-SIGX, SIGY are the half widths of density profile, i.e. distance from the centre to half edge region with linear decrease of density in horizontal and vertical directions.
-Only circular opposite beam is possible, i.e. in the calculations SIGX' = SIGY' = (SIGX+SIGY)/2 is used, if SIGX and SIGY have different values.
-WIDTH denotes the full width of the edge region in units of SIGX (or SIGX' and SIGY', respectively, if SIGX and SIGY are not equal), i.e. if WIDTH=0.01 and SIGX=5mm, the edge region has a full width of 0.05 mm.
-Condition: WIDTH <2.0.
+WIDTH is ignored. - BBSHAPE=3: hollow-parabolic shape (see fig.10.3).
+SIGX, SIGY are the distances from the centre to the maximum of the parabolic density profile in horizontal and vertical directions.

+Only circular opposite beam is possible, i.e. in the calculations SIGX' =

+SIGY' = (SIGX+SIGY)/2 is used, if SIGX and SIGY have different values.